jcourt99/School_District_Analysis/README.md

 ### How is the district summary affected?

+After removing the ninth-grade scores, the district summary was affected only slightly.
+The first analysis district summary gave these results:

 ### How is the school summary affected?

 ### How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?